LeulW/DynamicQuantizeLinearOptimized/README.md

   Optimization 3: (a) thread-local storage to avoid thread synchronization on shared data (b) padding to reduce false sharing

-  Optimization 4: sequential accesses per thread in place interleaved accesses
+  Optimization 4: replaces the per-thread interleaved accesses to sequential accesses

 Use the run.sh script to test and compare the performance the above optimizations